orestar/badaboost_ncaa_kaggle_2015/README.md

 3. Change to appropriate directory on line 23 of ncaa_predict.R
 4. Set appropriate cores for parallel processing on line 20

+alternatively, you can view a more pleasing annotated version of the [code here](trcook.github.io/badaboost_ncaa_kaggle_2015):

 # Team:
 - Stefan Wojcik
 - Joby Schaffer